satyam260/Payment-Transfer/readme.md

 ## 3. MongoDB Setup

-This project uses online Mongo Atlas service for which the connection_string is provided in the env file.
+- This project uses online Mongo Atlas service for which the connection_string is provided in the env file.
+- For now user creation can be done only by the Mongo dashboard as it contains crucial information like account balance.
+- Initially, two users have been created with userID : 123 and 456.

 ## How the System Works